keptn/tutorials/site/tutorials/keptn-install-gke_gen.md

 In this tutorial we are going to learn how to install Keptn in your Kubernetes cluster running in Google Kubernetes Engine in the Google Cloud.

+Positive
+: Run your Keptn installation for free on GKE!
+If you [sign up for a Google Cloud account](https://console.cloud.google.com/getting-started), Google gives you an initial $300 credit.
+For deploying Keptn you can apply for an additional $200 credit which you can use towards that GKE cluster needed to run Keptn.
+[Apply for your credit here](http://bit.ly/keptnongke)!

 ## Prerequisites for installation
 Duration: 5:00